15Litrov/SWIFTT-BTI/README.md

-# Optimized Feature Engineering for Semantic Segmentation of Satellite Imagery
+# Forest Stress Detection Using Feature Engineering & Selection Approach Optimized for Satellite Imagery

 The repository represents the source code used in this study.